mlesnoff/Jchemo.jl/README.md

 *Multi-threading*

-Some functions (e.g. those using kNN selections) use **multi-threading** to speed the computations.
+Some functions (e.g., those using kNN selections) use **multi-threading** to speed the computations.
 Taking advantage of this requires to specify a relevant number of threads (for instance from the *Settings* menu of the VsCode Julia extension and the file *settings.json*).

 *Plotting*